 Simultaneous treatment of sex partners

-A single dose of metronidazole or tinidazole (which are antibiotics), taken by mouth, cures up to 95% of infected women.
-However, their sex partners must be treated simultaneously or women may be reinfected.
-Sometimes, if a woman's partner is unlikely to return for follow-up, the woman is given drugs or a prescription to deliver to her sex partner (called expedited partner therapy Sex partners ).
+Women are usually treated with a seven-day course of antibiotics, either metronidazole or tinidazole.
+Men may be treated with a single dose.
+Their sex partners must be treated simultaneously or women may be reinfected.
+Sometimes, if a woman's partner is unlikely to return for follow-up, the woman is given medications or a prescription to deliver to her sex partner (called expedited partner therapy Sex partners ).

-Metronidazole has side effects.
-If taken with alcohol, metronidazole may cause nausea and flushing of the skin.
-The drug may also cause a metallic taste in the mouth, nausea, or a decrease in the number of white blood cells.
-Women who take the drug may be more susceptible to vaginal yeast infections Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
-Being pregnant or having diabetes or a weakened immune... read more (vaginal candidiasis).
+Metronidazole may cause a metallic taste in the mouth, nausea, or a decrease in the number of white blood cells.
+Women who take the medication may be more susceptible to vaginal yeast infections Vaginal Yeast Infection (Candidiasis) A vaginal yeast infection (also called candidiasis) is caused by an infectious organism called Candida, usually Candida albicans.
+A vaginal yeast infection may cause intense itching... read more (vaginal candidiasis).